slipo/sendeo/README.md

 # History

 We created this as part of the [second City of Zion dApp contest](https://cityofzion.io/dapps/2).
+More info on our submission can be found in the [CONTEST.md file](/CONTEST.md).

 # Authors